MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/clone-a-content-search.md

 1. Speichern Sie den folgenden Text in einer Windows PowerShell-Skriptdatei mithilfe des Dateinamen Suffixes ". ps1".
 Beispiel: `CloneSearch.ps1`.

   ```
-  # This PowerShell script clones an existing Content Search in the Office 365 Security &amp; Compliance Center
+  # This PowerShell script clones an existing Content Search in the Office 365 security and compliance center.
   # Get login credentials from the user
   if(!$UserCredential)
   {